6 Easy Steps to Register A Fintech Company In Canada

 Sole Proprietorship

-A sole proprietorship is the most basic type of business organization, in which one person owns and runs the whole company.
+A sole proprietorship in Canada is the most basic type of business organization, in which one person owns and runs the whole company.
 Sole proprietorships are simple to begin with but provide minimal liability protection.

 Partnership